mspcontent/Spark-Core-Configuration/readme.md

 1. Next, wait for your Spark Core to be **"[Shouting Rainbows](https://vine.co/v/hFdPKul226i)"**. when that happens, press `ENTER`

-1. Then, we prompted, enter a name for your Spark Core enter one (no spaces) and press `ENTER`.
+1. Then, when prompted, enter a name for your Spark Core (no spaces) and press `ENTER`.

 1. Finally, once your core has been named, you will be asked if you want to log out or not (your choice), and your Spark Core's name and ID will be displayed: